-Integrated Care Coordination (ICC) for Urgent Care in Staffordshire and Stoke-on-Trent 'Right care, right place, first time.'
+Integrated Care Coordination (ICC) for Urgent Care in Staffordshire and Stoke-on-Trent 'Right care, right place, right time.'
 Most often, when safe and appropriate the best place for a person to receive urgent care is in the community and, where possible, in their own home.
-The ICC for Urgent Care is a multidisciplinary team which acts as a single point of access integrated care coordination service for urgent care in Staffordshire and Stoke-on-Trent, supporting health and social care professionals to manage the escalation of patients with urgent and complex needs at their usual place of residence to access appropriate care, in the most appropriate place, by the most appropriate service.
+The ICC for Urgent Care is a triage function that supports health and care professionals to coordinate and navigate urgent care to support people to remain in their usual place of residence.
 This may be in the community, via an outpatient clinic, community nursing, community rapid intervention service, first contact and front door social care, specialist community teams or virtual wards, avoiding unnecessary hospital admissions and helping to protect vital resources like ambulances and emergency department services for those who need them most.